-Where did the English Tresham family come from?
-What is the English Tresham family crest and coat of arms?
-When did the Tresham family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Tresham family history?The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
-Among these immigrants were the ancestors of the Tresham family, who lived in Northampton, at Tresham.
-Today there is a civil parish named Hillesley and Tresham in neighboring Gloucestershire
+Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
+Among these immigrants were the ancestors of the Tresham family, who lived in Northamptonshire at Rushton.
+Today Tresham is a chapelry, in the parish of Hawkesbury, union of Chipping-Sodbury, Upper division of the hundred of Grumbald's-Ash in Gloucestershire.

 Another 144 words (10 lines of text) are included under the topic Early Tresham Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Tresham or a variant listed above:

-Tresham Settlers in the United States in the 18th Century
+Tresham Settlers in United States in the 18th Century